bei1994/Recurrent-Attention-Model/README.md

 ## Results

-I experiment two different dataset: MNIST center dataset and MNIST translated dataset.
-After getting results, I use [code](lib/helper/) to generate whole image gif and glimpse gif for model testing process.For center MNIST dataset, training step is 100000, batch size is 32, glimpse number is 6, patch size is 8.
-The final valid error rate is 0.88%, test error rate is 0.78% which is much better than 1.29% in the original paper.
+I experimented with two different datasets: MNIST center dataset and MNIST translated dataset.
+After getting results, I used [code](lib/helper/) to generate whole image gif and glimpse gif for model testing process.
+For center MNIST dataset, training step is 100000, batch size is 32, glimpse number is 6, patch size is 8.
+The final valid error rate is 0.88%, test error rate is 0.78%, which are much better than 1.29% in the original paper.
 For translated MNIST dataset, training step is 100000, batch size is 32, glimpse number is 6, patch size is 12, glimpse scale is 3.
-The final valid error rate is 1.08%, test error rate is 1.19% which is also much better than 1.84% in the original paper.
+The final valid error rate is 1.08%, test error rate is 1.19%, which are much better than 1.84% in the original paper as well.
 The training log files can be found [here](/results/), including saver and summary_writter.
-The tensorboard visualization are as follows:
+The tensorboard visualizations are as follows:

 ### Training